 - fresh fruit, nuts, seeds, as desired

 - Stir oats and yogurt together.
-Add sweetener, if using, and any toppings you like.
+Add sweetener, if using.
 Yogurt oats can be made the night before, similar to overnight oats, or mixed just before serving.
+Add your favorite toppings, and enjoy.